Anies Baswedan 2024 presidential campaign: Background

 Anies Baswedan was elected the governor of Jakarta, capital of Indonesia, in 2017.
-In 2018, then-candidates Prabowo Subianto asked Anies to become his running mate for the 2019 presidential election but refused due to his commitment as governor until 2022.
+In 2018, then-candidate Prabowo Subianto asked Anies to become his running mate for the 2019 presidential election but refused due to his commitment as governor until 2022.
 Nearing the end of his term, his name came up again as a potential presidential candidate.
 The incumbent president, Joko Widodo (“Jokowi”) was governor of Jakarta before his candidacy as president in 2014.
 Anies was once one of the candidates at the Democratic Party convention in 2013, but lost to Dahlan Iskan.
 In the end the Democratic Party failed to register their nominee for having their number of seats below the presidential threshold.

 The announcement of Muhaimin and the PKB sparked controversy within Anies coalition as some of the parties that provided initial support for Anies' candidacy, the Democratic Party and the Prosperous Justice Party (PKS), were not previously notified of Muhaimin's candidacy.
 The announcement shocked the Democratic Party.
 The party claimed that Anies had previously asked its chairman, Agus Harimurti Yudhoyono (AHY), to be his running mate but there was no agreement between the Nasdem Party and Anies as they were still waiting for other potential candidates.
 But at the same time, Nasdem's chairman, Surya Paloh, decided to forge unity between Anies and Muhaimin as a pair of presidential-vice presidential candidates.
 After an emergency meeting held at Democratic Party founder Susilo Bambang Yudhoyono's house in Cikeas, Bogor Regency, the Democrats announced their withdrawal from Anies coalition.
 Shortly after, the party joined Prabowo coalition, albeit their effort to offer AHY as Prabowo's candidate failed as Gibran Rakabuming was chosen as his running mate.
 The PKS, on the other hand, were disappointed by the sudden decision to pick Muhaimin as a vice-presidential candidate, but remained committed to the coalition.